ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 12. Check the **I have read the Master Service Agreement and agree to the terms therein** check box.
 13. Click **Place Order** to submit the order, or **Cancel** to close the form without submitting an order.

-Storage will be provisioned in less than a minute and will be visible on the **{{site.data.keyword.filestorage_short}}** page of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Storage is provisioned in less than a minute and becomes visible on the **{{site.data.keyword.filestorage_short}}** page of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-### 2. Authorize Hosts to use {{site.data.keyword.filestorage_short}}
+### 2. Authorizing Hosts to use {{site.data.keyword.filestorage_short}}

-When a volume is provisioned, the {{site.data.keyword.BluBareMetServers_full}} or {{site.data.keyword.BluVirtServers_full}} that will use the volume must be authorized to access the storage.
+When a volume is provisioned, the {{site.data.keyword.BluBareMetServers_full}} or {{site.data.keyword.BluVirtServers_full}} that is going to use the volume must be authorized to access the storage.
 Use the following steps to authorize the volume:

 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Select **Access Host** on the **Endurance** or **Performance Volume Actions** menu.
 3. Click **Subnets**.
-4. Choose from the list of available subnets that are assigned to the VMkernel ports on the ESXi hosts, and click **Submit**.<br/> **Note**: The subnets that are displayed are subscribed subnets in the same data center as the storage volume.
+4. Choose from the list of available subnets that are assigned to the VMkernel ports on the ESXi hosts, and click **Submit**.<br/>
+    >**Note** - The subnets that are displayed are subscribed subnets in the same data center as the storage volume.

-After the subnets are authorized, make note of the host name of the Endurance or Performance storage server you want to use when mounting the volume.
+After the subnets are authorized, make note of the host name of the Endurance or Performance storage server you want to use when you mount the volume.
 This information can be found on the {{site.data.keyword.filestorage_short}} detail page by clicking a specific volume.

-##  Configure the VMware Virtual Machine Host
+##  Configuring the VMware Virtual Machine Host

-### 1. Prerequisites
+### Meeting the Prerequisites

 Before you begin the VMware configuration process, make sure that the following prerequisites are met: